 |Write to the Minister

 With a new government comes hope and everyone is encouraged to write to the new minister in charge of Parks Canada, the Hon.
 Catherine McKenna.
 The message can be a simple one, fix Parks Canada and have them return to their legislated mandate for the Rideau Canal, that of preserving and presenting the heritage of the canal.
-You can see a copy of the letter I've written: Letter to the Hon.
-Catherine McKenna - November 10, 2015
+You can see a copies of the letters I've written:

 Send emails or a written letter expressing your personal concerns to: